stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 #### Options migration guide

-A lot of options have been renamed.
-We have also decided that some options either do not belong on the commandline or don't belong in the configuration file.
-For example an API key should not be stored in the configuration file so that possibility has been removed.
+Most options have a new name.
+We have also decided that some options either don't belong on the commandline or don't belong in the configuration file.
+For example, an API key should not be stored in the configuration file so that possibility has been removed.

 Options migration overview: